Vmorais22/Learning/Google SRE.md

 - The development team gives top priority to bugs relating to reliability issues over the past four weeks.
 - To reduce the risk of more outages, a production freeze halts certain changes to the system until there is sufficient error budget to resume changes.
+- Another option to reduce risks is to release new functionalities to a reduced set of the customer base to reduce the impact in case of negative experience.

+#### Adavnced techinques

+We can think of the error budget as an economic budget.
+We can spend extra budget at the end of the quarter or apply different strategies to woirk with low error budget.
+Some advanced techniques are:
+- Dynamic release cadence based on the the remaining error budget.
+- Always store a porpotion of error budget to cover unexpected events (have a tailbone).
+- Have alerts based on the error budget (for example alert when we consum more than X % of the error budget during an incidence).
+- Apply exceptions to the error budgets when is needed to release criticial new features.
+This shoudl be agreeded with the stakeholders.

 #### Documenting the SLO and Error Budget Policy